 When it comes to concealed carry, there are generally only two schools of thought about carrying an extra magazine.
 One side is against carrying a spare mag, while the other vehemently opposes the idea of carrying a concealed handgun without one.
 So should you be carrying an extra magazine?
-If you are unable to carry a backup pistol, then your best option is to carry an extra magazine.
-In the event of a mechanical failure, it is better to have to cycle your weapon than to be without a weapon to defend yourself.
+To be prepared, one option is to carry an extra magazine.
+In the event of a mechanical failure, it is better to have to cycle your handgun than to be without a means of self-defense.
 There are various options for carrying a backup magazine including holsters with built in mag holder, concealed carry clothing with extra pockets, and mag pouches.

 Should You Be Carrying A Spare Mag In Your Kit?